All About Series | May 17, 2023

 Comparing electric school bus funding scenarios

-Despite near-term fluctuations as the market adjusts to an influx of demand stemming from the Infrastructure Investment and Jobs Act (IIJA) and Inflation Reduction Act (IRA), experts anticipate meaningful upfront price declines over the next decade as battery costs decline and the electric vehicle industry achieves efficiencies of scale in component markets and manufacturing.
+Despite near-term fluctuations as the market adjusts to increased demand stemming from federal and state funding programs and state transition requirements, experts anticipate meaningful upfront price drops over the next decade as battery costs decline and the electric vehicle industry achieves efficiencies of scale in component markets and manufacturing.

-From this projected price decline, we anticipate that the lifetime total cost of ownership (TCO) of electric buses, even without subsidies or incentive programs, will achieve cost parity with diesel-burning school buses by the middle of this decade.
-In the meantime, funding and financing options, such as those detailed in this Clearinghouse of Electric School Bus Funding and Financing Opportunities will remain important.
+From this projected price decline, we anticipate that the lifetime total cost of ownership (TCO) of electric school buses, even without subsidies or incentive programs, will achieve cost parity with diesel-burning school buses by the end of this decade.
+In the meantime, funding and financing options, such as those detailed in this Clearinghouse of Electric School Bus Funding and Financing Opportunities, will remain important.

 Image

-ESB Multisource Funding Scenario.
-The last ESB TCO funding scenario includes $169,000 from State Volkswagen (VW) grant, $117,000 from U.S. Department of Agriculture’s (USDA) Community Facilities program and $45,000 from electric utility cooperative funding and demonstrates how stacking funding opportunities can help districts overcome the upfront cost barrier of an ESB and, in this case, bring the TCO all the way down to $200,000.
-This scenario is inspired by the real-world solution implemented in Knox County, Missouri
+ESB Stacked Funding Scenario: The last ESB TCO funding scenario includes $169,000 from State Volkswagen grant, $117,000 from U.S. Department of Agriculture’s Community Facilities program, $45,000 from electric utility cooperative funding, and $40,000 from the 45W tax credit and demonstrates how stacking funding opportunities can help districts overcome the upfront cost barrier of an ESB and, in this case, bring the TCO all the way down to $278,000.
+This scenario is inspired by the real-world solution implemented in Knox County, Missouri.

-With Clean School Bus Program rebate funding or the types of stacked funding options available today, the TCO for electric school buses can actually be hundreds of thousands of dollars less than the TCO of a diesel-burning school bus – saving districts money that they can reinvest in the classroom, all while eliminating harmful tailpipe emissions.
+The TCO for electric school buses can actually be hundreds of thousands of dollars less than the TCO of a diesel-burning school bus given current funding options available.
+This saves districts money that they can reinvest in the classroom, all while eliminating harmful tailpipe emissions

 TCO Calculator and comparison tools